chef/chef-web-docs/includes_resources/includes_resource_launchd_attributes.rst

 ``mach_services``
    **Ruby Type:** Hash

    Specify services to be registered with the bootstrap subsystem.
-See `MachServices <https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man5/launchd.plist.5.html>`__.

 ``nice``
    **Ruby Type:** Integer